 Insured: Someone who is eligible for and enrolled in the PEIA PPB Plans, a managed care plan, or life insurance only.
-Insured refers to any- one who has coverage under any plan offered by PEIA.
+Insured refers to anyone who has coverage under any plan offered by PEIA.

 Legal Guardianship: is a legal relationship created when a person or institution is named by the Court to take care of minor children.
 Eligibility for guardianship requires an Order from a Court of Record.
 Notarized documents signed by parents assigning "guardianship" are not sufficient to establish eligibility.
-The term "guardian" may also refer to someone who is Courtappointed to care for and/or handle the affairs of a person who is incompetent or incapable of administering his/her affairs.
+The term "guardian" may also refer to someone who is Court-appointed to care for and/or handle the affairs of a person who is incompetent or incapable of administering his/her affairs.
 Sometimes a separate person is appointed to handle the financial matters of the child(ren) or the adult and that relationship is called a conservatorship.

-Medical Case Management: A process by which HealthSmart Care Management Solutions assures appropriate available resources for the care of serious long-term illness or injury.
-HealthSmart Care Management Solutions can assist in providing alternative care plans.
+Medical Case Management: A process by which HealthSmart Care Management assures appropriate available resources for the care of serious long-term illness or injury.
+HealthSmart Care Management can assist in providing alternative care plans.

 Medicare: The federal program of health benefits for retirees and other qualified individuals as established by Title XVII of the Social Security Act of 1965, as amended.
-Medicare consists of four parts, A, B, C and D. Parts A and B provide medical coverage to Medicare Beneficiaries.
+Parts A and B provide medical coverage to Medicare Beneficiaries.